beelabe/fetch_data/README.md

 The flow can be run by calling its `run` method with a sample URL parameter, as shown at the end of the script.

-Note that the script includes commented-out code to set the run config for the flow to use a Docker container.
-This can be uncommented if desired.

 ## Deployment

 To set up the deployment and flow in Prefect, follow these steps: